 From the above screenshot, you can observe that we are using our local host windows account as the server name and [AdventureWorks2014] as the database name.

-NOTE: In real-time, you have to select the Use SQL Server Authentication option.
+NOTE: In real-time, you must select the Use SQL Server Authentication option.
 And provide the valid credentials given by your Admin person.

 Click on the Test Connection button provided below to check whether the connection is successful or not.